ToniRV/rviz_waypoint_navigator/README.md

 ```

 > **NOTE** If you do not see the drawn drone in Rviz, reset the InteractiveMarkers topic at the left side panel in Rviz by clicking on ``Update Topic`` and clicking to the topic which should be ``/firefly/rviz_waypoint_navigator/update``.
-Repeat several times, until you see the drone with interactive markers, otherwise try relaunch the launch files.
+Repeat several times, until you see the drone with interactive markers, otherwise try to relaunch the launch files.

 Now you should see two screens:
 a) Gazebo with the drone